 How to make cream cheese frosting without powdered sugar

-In a chilled mixing bowl, use either a hand mixer or a stand mixer to beat cream on high until stiff peaks begin to form.
-Cover and place in the refrigerator to chill while you continue.
+Step 1: In a chilled mixing bowl, use either a hand mixer or a stand mixer to beat cream on high until stiff peaks begin to form.

-In a large bowl, beat cream cheese, sugar, and vanilla together until well-combined, about 2-3 minutes on high.
+Step 3: In a large bowl, beat cream cheese, sugar, and vanilla together until well-combined, about 2-3 minutes on high.
 It’s important that the cream cheese and sugar be well-combined, so don’t cut this step short.

-Fold the whipped cream into the cream cheese mixture until combined.
+Step 4: Fold the whipped cream into the cream cheese mixture until combined.

 FAQs